top of page

 My sweet friends that stay with me, he told me not to look down here, to the right is a straight drop off.

-The Climb
+The Climb Begins

-I have exercise-induced asthma, so breathing uphill is already a thing.
+I felt the altitude almost immediately.
+I have exercise-induced asthma, so breathing uphill is already a challenge.
 I brought my inhaler, but even with that, my lungs were struggling.

 And when your breath goes, your mind starts talking: